WilliamPrime/python-goofy-archery-game/README.md

 for context
-my programming skills really arent that good ive been coding python for arround 4 years but just at the level of functions and that sorta thing

-pretty much GCSE level code
+my programming skills really arent that good ive been coding only python for arround 4 years but just at the level of functions and that sorta thing pretty much GCSE level coding
 (uk high school qualification)

-i had ZERO experience with using classes so this project was not the fastest to make as i was learning how to use classes along the way
+i had ZERO experience with using classes before this project so my goal was to make something while learning to use classes

-despite not being the fastest to code or the most efficient code or really anything remarkable im still proud of getting something done that taught me new stuff

 anyway getting onto what the code/project actually is